RossPatterson/CMS-370-BREXX/README.md

 7. Run the loader exec: `BRXLOAD VMARC`
 8. Compile bREXX from source: `BRXBUILD`
 9. Build the bREXX file: `BRXGEN`
+10. Send the bREXX deployment EXEC to MAINT:
+   1. `SPOOL PUNCH MAINT`
+   2. `DISK DUMP NEWBREXX EXEC`
-10. Log on to `MAINT` on VM.
+11. Log on to `MAINT` on VM.
-11. Install all the bREXX files (including some on the Y-disk): `NEWBREXX`
+12. Install all the bREXX files (including some on the Y-disk):
+   1. `DISK LOAD`
+   2. `NEWBREXX`
-12. Re-save the CMS saved systemt to update the shared Y-stat:
+13. Re-save the CMS saved system to update the shared Y-stat:
    1. `DEFINE STORAGE 16M`
    2. `IPL 190 CLEAR`
    3. `SAVESYS CMS`